holaymolay/spec-compiler-framework/README.md

 - Surface missing decisions as deterministic blocking questions until resolved.
 - Normalize clarified intent into governed specs with traceable validation and security defaults.
 - Validate specs against non-negotiable rules and synthesize Codex prompts only on passing validation.
+- Document how to operate the pipeline (local or CI) without LLMs or implicit assumptions.

 ## Quick Start